-Bruxism, or teeth clenching and grinding, may occur unconsciously during sleep for many patients.
-Thankfully, Dr. Christopher Rebol and Dr. Chris Sparks offer treatment for patients who deal with teeth clenching and grinding in Asheville, NC.
-At Rebol Family Dentistry, Dr. Rebol, and Dr. Sparks work with patients to find the best solution that fits their dental concerns.
+For many patients, bruxism, or teeth clenching and grinding, may occur unconsciously during sleep.
+Thankfully, Dr. Christopher Rebol and Dr. Chris Sparks offer treatment for teeth clenching and grinding patients in Asheville, NC.
+At Rebol Family Dentistry, Dr. Rebol and Dr. Sparks work with patients to find the best solution for their dental concerns.

 If you suffer from jaw pain or headaches, you may have bruxism.
 Call our office today at 828.247.7222 or schedule a consultation with Dr. Rebol or Dr. Sparks on our website.
 They will help you find the right solution to assuage your pain and protect your teeth.

 There are multiple symptoms of bruxism to be aware of, including:

 - Chronic facial pain

 Risk factors can also contribute to bruxism, including crooked and misaligned teeth, as well as TMJ disorders.
 If you have these conditions, you are more prone to developing bruxism in the future.
 It is important to be aware of any changes in your bite or sudden facial or jaw pain.
 Because of teeth clenching and grinding, the tooth enamel can wear away or crack.
 Visiting the dentist as soon as you discover a dental problem helps ensure that oral health issues do not develop further.

 There are a couple of kinds of teeth grinding.
 Awake bruxism can be something you do subconsciously when you’re concentrating or something similar.
 It may also be a response to emotions like anger, stress, or frustration.
 Night bruxism is something you do when you’re asleep and unaware of it.
 Arousals can cause it during sleep and subconscious responses to emotions you may have felt throughout the day.